cms-opendata-workshop/workshop2023-lesson-introcloud/_episodes/02-basics-kubectl.md

 <img src="https://ucarecdn.com/024d46aa-b898-4713-b3a7-2c095c94b00e/" width="400">

 ### Kubectl
 The kubectl command-line tool is a powerful utility provided by Kubernetes that allows you to interact with and manage Kubernetes clusters.
-If you have not yet installed kubectl click [here](https://kubernetes.io/docs/tasks/tools/).
+Both [Minikube](https://minikube.sigs.k8s.io/docs/faq/#do-i-need-to-install-kubectl-locally) and [K8s on Docker Desktop](https://docs.docker.com/desktop/kubernetes/) comes with a built-in kubectl installation.
 Use the following syntax to run kubectl commands from your terminal window:

 ```bash
 kubectl [command] [TYPE] [NAME] [flags]